pszemraj/vid2cleantxt/README.md

 Here's a high-level overview of what happens in the ```vid2cleantxt_folder.py``` script to create the output shown above:

-	- Imports relevant packages, and imports relevant functions from audio2text_functions.py
+1. Imports relevant packages, and imports relevant functions from audio2text_functions.py
-	- Receive **directory** string input from user in "script run window*.
+2. Receive **directory** string input from user in "script run window*.
 Then iterates through that directory, and finds all video files
-	- FOR each video file found:
+3. FOR each video file found:
     - convert video to .wav format audio chunks of duration X** seconds with MoviePy
-		- transcribe all X audio chunks through a pretrained wav2vec2model (transformers), store results in a list
+    - transcribe all X audio chunks through a [pretrained wav2vec2 model](https://github.com/pytorch/fairseq/tree/master/examples/wav2vec)
+      (in this repo - using huggingface transformers) and store the resulting text in a list
     - write all results of the list into a text file, store various runtime metrics into a separate text list
-		- Deletes .wav audio chunks after completed using them
+    - Delete .wav audio chunk directory after completed using them
-	- Next, create two new text files: one with all transcriptions appended, one with all metadata appended.
+4. Next, create two new text files: one with all transcriptions appended, one with all metadata appended.
-	- Then FOR each transcription text file:
+5. Then FOR each transcription text file:
-		- Pass the 'base' transcription text through a spell checker (symspellpy) and autocorrect spelling. save as new text file
+    - Pass the 'base' transcription text through a spell checker (symspellpy) and autocorrect spelling. save as new text file.
     - Use pySBD to infer sentence boundaries on the spell-corrected text and add periods in to delineate sentences.
-Save as new file
+      Save as new file.
     - Run basic keyword extraction (via YAKE) on spell-corrected file.
-All keywords per file are stored in one dataframe for comparison, and exported to .xlsx format
+All keywords per file are stored in one dataframe for comparison, and exported to .xlsx format.
-	- cleanup tasks (delete the X .wav files created for audio transcription, etc), report runtime, and exit
+6. cleanup tasks, report runtime, and exit.

-	* the 'single file' version needs to have the name defined in the python code itself ** (where X is some duration that does not overload your computer or crash your IDE)
+_* the 'single file' version needs to have the name defined in the python code itself_

+_** (where X is some duration that does not overload your computer or crash your IDE)_

 By default,